GDPR COMPLIANCE OVERVIEW

 EXCEPTIONS TO THE RULE

-The chances of being fined are also reduced if the organization can demonstrate a secure breach has taken place.
+The chances of being fined are also reduced if the organization can demonstrate a security breach has taken place.

 ADDRESSING GDPR COMPLIANCE